Blog

 CrowdStrike says attack timelines are under 72 minutes.
 Your agent verification loop probably takes longer than that.

-88% of AI Agents Shipped Without Security Sign-Off
+88% of Agents Shipped Without Security Review

 Gravitee's 2026 data: only 14% of orgs got full security approval before deploying agents.
 Here's what the other 88% have in common.